apache/incubator-retired-blur/blur-console/README.md

 		npm install -g grunt-cli

-3. Install compass (this will install sass a stylesheet compiler)

-		gem install compass

-4. Install project build/test dependencies (from the ui directory)
+4. Install project build/test dependencies (from the src/main/webapp directory)

 		npm install

-5. Install js dependencies (from the ui directory)
+5. Install js dependencies (from the src/main/webapp directory)

-		bower install
+		grunt deps

-Once the dependencies and build tools are installed the following commands can be used (from the ui directory):
+Once the dependencies and build tools are installed the following commands can be used (from the src/main/webapp directory):

 * Run tests

 		grunt test

-* Start development server (server will be available on port 9000)
+* Start development server (server will be available on port 3000)

 		grunt serve

 ### Services Development

 The services code lives at the root of the console directory and is a basic maven project.

-## Packing for distribution

-TODO: Need to still figure this out